All About Manufacturing Engineers

 - Manufacturing Applications Engineer

-In the United States, there were 132,500 jobs for Manufacturing Engineer in 2016.
+There were about 132,500 jobs for Manufacturing Engineer in 2016 (in the United States).
 New jobs are being produced at a rate of 6.4% which is above the national average.
 The Bureau of Labor Statistics predicts 8,500 new jobs for Manufacturing Engineer by 2026.
 There will be an estimated 9,500 positions for Manufacturing Engineer per year.

 The states with the most job growth for Manufacturing Engineer are Nevada, Utah, and North Dakota.
 Watch out if you plan on working in Alaska, Minnesota, or Vermont.
 These states have the worst job growth for this type of profession.